mik-tf/tutor-k3s/README.md

 **make prepare**:
 - Creates the necessary 'openedx' namespace
-- Installs required Tutor plugins (mfe, indigo)
+- Installs and enables required Tutor plugins (mfe, indigo, discovery, ecommerce)
 - Sets up storage classes if needed
 - Installs an ingress controller if not present